-Before they decide on the terms of your loan (which they base on their risk), lenders must know two things about you: whether you can repay the loan, and if you will pay it back.
-To assess your ability to pay back the loan, they assess your debt-to-income ratio.
-To assess your willingness to pay back the mortgage loan, they consult your credit score.
+Before they decide on the terms of your mortgage loan, lenders must discover two things about you: whether you can repay the loan, and your willingness to repay the loan.
+To assess whether you can pay back the loan, they look at your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
-You can find out more about FICO here.
+The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+You can find out more on FICO here.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scoring.
 Your score reflects the good and the bad of your credit history.
-Late payments count against your score, but a consistent record of paying on time will raise it.
+Late payments count against your score, but a record of paying on time will improve it.